LucasGobatto/graphql-api/README.md

 # GRAPHQL API

 A package that creates a simple GraphQL server template with [TypeScript](https://www.typescriptlang.org/), some schemas, authentication mode and token generation.
 The server will be hosted localy at `http://localhost:PORT/graphql`.
+Based on https://github.com/w3cj/create-express-api

 # Environment and Tools